iNetanel/blog/articles/gpt_benchmark_analysis_2025.md

 **Q: What are the biggest deployment challenges for AI in the UK?**
 A: Integration, scalability, and maintaining unified reasoning across diverse tasks.

+**Q: How do hallucinations affect real-world AI deployments?**
+A: Hallucinations, where AI generates false or misleading information—can lead to serious errors in production, especially in regulated sectors like finance and healthcare.
+Human oversight is critical to catch and correct these mistakes before they cause harm.

+**Q: What are the benefits and risks of hybrid human-AI systems?**
+A: Hybrid systems leverage AI for efficiency on routine tasks while relying on human judgment for complex, ambiguous, or high-stakes decisions.
+The main risk is over-reliance on AI, which can result in missed errors or regulatory violations if not properly managed.